mariusgarenaux/silik-kernel/help.md

         ---
             init.silik :
                 ```silik
-                start python3 --label k1
+                new python3 --label k1
                 run "x=19" k1.py
                 run "x" k1.py
                 ```
             In [1]: source init.txt
             Out[1]: 19

-• cat : Display the content of a text file.
+• cat :
+        Display the content of a text file.
 The text file is located on the filesystem where the kernel runs.
 Relative paths are from where you started the jupyter kernel.

         Positional arguments :
         ---